mateusns12/RUST-sscanf/README.md

 - Using **nightly-x86_64-unknown-linux-gnu**.
 - Using Macro 2.0 instead of macro_rules! , as it seems to be getting deprecated, but works in both situations.
 - Using #![feature(decl_macro)]

+# Known Issue
+So far the string variable has to be of the type String, since the macro cant receive a &str as argument, otherwise it would expand into invalid code.
+The problem with using String, is that is creates a copy of the parsed &str in the buffer.
+Using &str would be ideal performance wise.
+A better implementation has been discussed in this [topic](https://stackoverflow.com/questions/72155111/attempt-to-implement-sscanf-in-rust-failing-when-passing-str-as-argument), adressing the problem with functions as well.